 Obrenovic et al. (2020) conclude that family conditions will affect the work satisfaction of individuals and vice versa.
-Wayne et al. (2004) state that individuals who get positive values on the sense of the provide work get satisfaction, so it can be assumed that work-life enruly alment is considered to provide work satisfaction.
+Wayne et al. (2004) state that individuals who get positive values or benefits from family or work get satisfaction, so it can be assumed that work-life enrichment is considered to provide work satisfaction.
 Work-life enrichment is vital in life, family, and work satisfaction (Agha et al., 2017).
-According to Pathak and Srivastava (2020), harmonious passion is a factor that affects work satisfaction and has a positive influence on these relationships.
+According to Pathak & Srivastava (2020), harmonious passion is a factor that affects work satisfaction and has a positive influence on these relationships.

-H4: Work-life enrichment affects work satisfaction.
+H4: Work-life enrichment affects work satisfaction